Learn · Real Estate Appraisal · 7 min read

 - Inconsistent comparable measurement: Using MLS GLA for Cape Cod comparables without verifying that the figures follow ANSI rules introduces errors into the grid that compound rather than cancel out.

 - Misclassifying knee wall space: Finished storage areas behind knee walls are often attractive and well-appointed.
 They still do not count as GLA if the ceiling height is below 5 feet.
+And remember, GLA is an exterior-based measurement that includes the walls, so interior dimensions alone won't match the official number.

 Tools that help with sloped-ceiling measurement